Syknapse/node_ts/README.md

 View all todos: GET `http://localhost:8000/todos`
 Edit a todo: PATCH `http://localhost:8000/todos/:id` body with all todo properties `{ "text": "modified text", "dateCreated": 1664352859365, "completed": true }`
 Delete a todo: DELETE `http://localhost:8000/todos/:id` body with all todo properties `{ "text": "this will be deleted", "dateCreated": 1664352859365, "completed": true }`

+## Project to-dos

+- Sorting: Sort by date added.
+Drop completed to end of list
+- Manual sorting: Allow user to sort manually (drag and drop, create custom sorting)
+- Add loading states
+- Error modal to give feedback to user.
+Or use snackbar with a different color to display error messages
+- Add animations

 ## Documentation